aws/firelens-datajet/apps/monitoring-lua-filter/Readme.md

-# AWS for Fluent Bit Monitoring using EMF Filter
+# AWS for Fluent Bit Monitoring using EMF Filter [Experimental]
-AWS for Fluent Bit supports monitoring Fluent Bit via CloudWatch EMF metrics when used alongside a custom Lua Filter.
+AWS for Fluent Bit supports monitoring Fluent Bit via CloudWatch EMF metrics when used alongside an experimental custom Lua Filter.
 Follow the instructions below to get started.

+Please note that this Lua script plugin is experimental, provided as is, and there is no plan for future updates.

 ## Getting Started with Monitoring Fluent Bit